Healthdirect Free Australian health advice you can count on.

 If you eat or take more than you need over a long period of time, vitamin A will slowly build up in your body.

-It's possible that having very large amounts of foods such as carrot juice or liver might cause vitamin A to build up.
-But you are unlikely to experience health problems if you get all of your vitamins from food.
+Having very large amounts of foods such as carrot juice or liver may cause vitamin A to build up, but you are unlikely to have health problems if you get all your vitamins from food.

 Do vitamin A supplements cause side effects?

-It's possible to have too much vitamin A so be careful.
+It's possible to have too much vitamin A, so always read the labels or seek advice.
 Taking large amounts of vitamin supplements that contain vitamin A may cause health problems.

 Vitamin A supplements

-If you take vitamin A supplements for a long time, it can slowly build up in your body and may be harmful, especially if you are pregnant or are a smoker.
+If you take vitamin A supplements for a long time, it can build up in your body over time and may be harmful, especially if you are pregnant or are a smoker.

-There is a possibility of birth defects associated with having too much vitamin A. If you are pregnant, and taking vitamin A supplements talk to a dietitian or your doctor.
+There is a possibility of birth differences (defects) if you are pregnant and have too much vitamin A. If you are pregnant and take vitamin A supplements, talk to a dietitian or your doctor.
 It's important that you don't take too much.

 This is important for older people to consider, especially post-menopausal females, who are already at increased risk of osteoporosis.